solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS student guide - Building the business migration case with Windows Server and SQL Server.md

     - each with 4 CPU cores and 32 GB Memory
 - Application Databases
   - SQL Server 2012
-  - Data replication across 2x Windows Server 2012 VMs
+  - Data replication using SQL Availability Groups across 2x Windows Server 2012 VMs
     - each with 8 CPU cores and 64 GB Memory
   - 3x databases with the following storage sizes
     - Database 1: 1.2 TB